swcarpentry/shell-novice/01-filedir.md

 >
 > In addition to the hidden directories `..` and `.`, you'll also see a file
 > called `.bash_profile`.
 This file usually
 > contains settings to customize the shell.
-For this lesson material
-> it does not contain any settings.
 There may also be similar files called
 > `.bashrc` or `.bash_login` in your own home directory.
 The `.` prefix is
 > used to prevent these
 > configuration files from cluttering the terminal when a standard `ls` command is used.